Guidance

 The authorisation holder (£2,500).

-(a) notify immediately the customs office of destination of the arrival of the goods and inform it of any irregularities or incidents that occurred during transport;
+(a) immediately notify the HMRC customs office of destination of the arrival of the goods and inform them of any irregularities or incidents that occurred during transport

-(b) wait for permission from the customs office of destination before unloading the goods;
+(b) wait for permission from the HMRC customs office of destination before unloading the goods

-(c) enter, after unloading, the results of the inspection and any other relevant information relating to the unloading into the consignee’s records without delay;
+(c) enter, after unloading, the results of the inspection and any other relevant information relating to the unloading into the authorised consignee’s records without delay

-(d) notify the customs office of destination of the results of the inspection of the goods and inform it of any irregularities no later than the third day following the day on which the consignee receives permission to unload the goods.
+(d) notify HMRC at that HMRC customs office of destination of the results of the inspection of the goods and inform them of any irregularities no later than the third day following the day on which permission was received to unload the goods.

 The authorised consignee (£2,500).